Temuera Morrison: 1973-2014: Film and music

-Star Wars
+2002-2023: Star Wars films, video games and television

-Morrison appeared as the bounty hunter Jango Fett in Star Wars: Episode II – Attack of the Clones (2002).
-Part of the film's plot involves an army of clones created with Jango's DNA; Morrison also provided the voice acting for the clones.
-He reappeared as a number of clones in Star Wars: Episode III – Revenge of the Sith, and re-recorded the lines of the character Boba Fett (Jango's clone "son") in the 2004 DVD re-releases of the original Star Wars trilogy, replacing the voice of Jason Wingreen.
+Morrison became widely known outside of New Zealand with his role as bounty hunter Jango Fett in the 2002 film Star Wars: Episode II – Attack of the Clones.
+Part of the plot involves an army of clones created with Jango's DNA, so Morrison also provided the voice acting for the clones.
+He reappeared as several clones in Star Wars: Episode III – Revenge of the Sith, and re-recorded the lines of the character Boba Fett (Jango's clone "son") in the 2004 DVD re-releases of the original Star Wars trilogy, replacing the voice of Jason Wingreen.

-He has since portrayed Jango Fett and his clones in a number of Star Wars video games, all produced by LucasArts.
+Morrison has since portrayed Jango Fett and his clones in several Star Wars video games, all produced by LucasArts.
 He played the clone commando "Boss" in Star Wars: Republic Commando (2005), voiced all the troopers in Star Wars: Battlefront (2004), and voiced both Jango and Boba Fett in its sequel, Battlefront II (2005).
 Morrison reprised his role as Jango in Star Wars: Bounty Hunter (2002), a game centered around the character, and LEGO Star Wars: The Video Game (2005), along with his clones, but was uncredited in the latter.
-He also voiced Boba in the 2006 game Star Wars: Empire at War, and DICE's Star Wars Battlefront (2015) and Battlefront II (2017), the latter of which were produced by EA.
+He voiced Boba in the 2006 game Star Wars: Empire at War, and DICE's Star Wars Battlefront (2015) and Battlefront II (2017), the latter of which were produced by EA.

 Morrison physically portrayed Boba Fett for the first time in the second season of The Mandalorian (2020).
 In the show, Morrison portrays an aged, weathered version of the character.
 Morrison's Fett has heavy scars on his face, and wears dark robes before reclaiming and restoring his armor.
 Morrison says that with the physically worn appearance, he adjusted his voice to be more gravelly, as if Boba's vocal cords were affected by his past traumas.
 With the role, Morrison was also able to bring a bit of his own Māori culture to Fett's portrayal.
 In an interview with The New York Times, he said that he "wanted to bring that kind of spirit and energy, which we call wairua, [to the role]" and used that influence in his on-screen fight scenes, both in the hand-to-hand combat and while wielding weapons.

-In 2020, a spinoff of the hit series The Mandalorian was announced, titled The Book of Boba Fett.
+In 2020, a spinoff of the series The Mandalorian was announced, titled The Book of Boba Fett.
 Morrison reprises his role as Boba Fett, following Fett's life after the events of the 1983 film Return of the Jedi.
 The series premiered on 29 December 2021.

 In 2022, Morrison made a cameo appearance as a homeless veteran clone trooper in the Obi-Wan Kenobi TV series.
+In 2023, he voiced Rex and other clones in an episode of the first season of Ahsoka.